 Paladin (melee damage/tank/healer)

 Paladins also wear plate armour and can cover any of three group roles, making them a flexible class to play.
-They also have a lot of utility while levelling and in group situations with a 10-second immunity to all damage as well as a powerful heal that can restore the target's health to full.
+They also have a lot of utility while levelling and in group situations with a choice of one of three Auras, an eight-second immunity to all damage as well as a powerful heal that can restore the target's health to full.

 Retribution is the damage dealing spec and uses two-handed swords, maces or axes.
 They rely on Holy Power as their main resource and fair equally well in both solo and group content with good single-target and AoE damage.
 Thanks to their high damage, heals, and defensive abilities, they're an incredibly easy spec to level.